simplymadeapps/simple_scheduler/README.md

 #### :expires_after (optional)

 If your worker process is down for an extended period of time, you may not want certain jobs to execute when the server comes back online.
-The `expires_after` value will be used to determine if it's too late to run the job at the actual run time.
+The `:expires_after` value will be used to determine if it's too late to run the job at the actual run time.

 All jobs are scheduled in the future using the `SimpleScheduler::FutureJob`.
 This